Skip to content

 3. Future Providers (subject to regulatory requirements and your authorisation)

-This includes the following types of personal information (the “Retrieved Information”):
+This includes the following types of personal information (the “Retrieved Information”) which includes sensitive data:

 CategoryInformation we Collect